Hiccup - Stability Reporting

-- The reason the device turned off (i.e. normal shutdown, battery was taken out, etc.)
+- The reason the device turned off (i.e. normal shutdown, the battery was taken out, etc.)

 - The reason the device turned on (i.e. power button was pressed, connected to a charger, etc.)

 - The last kernel message (last_kmsg), which is written when the Android kernel crashes, just before it shuts down.
-This file might give us insights in why the device experienced certain issues.
+This file might give us insights into why the device experienced certain issues.

 How often data is sent

-Hiccup Stability Reporting creates a report whenever your phone completed the startup procedure and detects something went wrong, for example when the system did not shutdown completely.
-Generated reports are sent once the device connects to a Wi-Fi or mobile data network (disabled by default).
+Hiccup Stability Reporting creates a report whenever your phone completed the startup procedure and detects that something went wrong.

 You can access all Hiccup options - including enabling/disabling the functionality - via Settings → Maintenance → Hiccup Stability Reporting.